Philippe de Lorraine-Armagnac, dit le Chevalier de Lorraine

 In 1658, Philippe went to Italy and participated in the Siege of Turin.
 After it he joined the troops of the Emperor in Hungary and fought against the Turks in the Austro-Turkish War.

 After Louis XIV’s marriage to Marie-Thérèse on 9 June 1660, Anne d’Autriche turned her attention to the marriage of her youngest son Philippe.
-Monsieur had previously been encouraged to court his older cousin La Grande Mademoiselle, the Duchesse de Montpensier, eldest daughter of Gaston and his first wife Marie de Bourbon.
+Monsieur had previously been encouraged to court his older cousin la Grande Mademoiselle, the Duchesse de Montpensier, eldest daughter of Gaston and his first wife Marie de Bourbon.
 She had an immense private fortune and rejected suitors such as Charles II of England.
 La Grande Mademoiselle was the sole heiress of her mother, who died in childbirth.
 Mademoiselle declined the union, although she was very fond of Philippe, and perhaps due to Louis XIV’s fear that this union would make his brother too independent.
-Mademoiselle remained unmarried and Philippe married another first cousin instead, Princess Henrietta of England, youngest child of King Charles I of England and his wife Queen Henrietta Maria of France, Philippe’s aunt.
+Mademoiselle remained unmarried, at least officially, and Philippe married another first cousin instead, Henriette d’Angleterre, youngest child of King Charles I of England and his wife Queen Henriette-Marie de France, Philippe’s aunt.

 Monsieur treated his wife well and with great respect at the beginning of their marriage and was even proud to show her off at court, in the finest and most fashionable gowns adorned with jewels.
 Minette, as she was nicknamed by her brother Charles II, enjoyed the attention greatly which everyone bestowed upon her and was the jewel of many festivities.

 The idyll of the newly weds did not last long.
-Henrietta’s flirting with the King started early in the summer of 1661 while the newly-weds were staying at the Palace of Fontainebleau for the summer.
-Philippe complained to his mother about the intimacy that Louis and Henrietta displayed, which led Anne to reprimand both son and daughter-in-law.
+Henrietta’s flirting with the King started early in the summer of 1661 while the newly-weds were staying at Fontainebleau for the summer.
+Philippe complained to his mother about the intimacy that Louis and Henriette displayed, which led Anne to reprimand both son and daughter-in-law.
 This brought a certain tension into the relationship of the brothers.
-Minette also started a friendship with the Comte de Guise in the same year, who was still her husband’s official boyfriend, and soon should become her own lover.
+Minette also started a friendship with the Comte de Guiche in the same year, who was still her husband’s official boyfriend, and soon should become her own lover.

 The second Madame writes: “Monsieur was himself the cause of Madame’s intrigue with the Comte de Guiche.
 He was one of the favourites of the late Monsieur, and was said to have been handsome once.
 Monsieur earnestly requested Madame to shew some favour to the Comte de Guiche, and to permit him to wait upon her at all times.
 The Comte, who was brutal to every one else, but full of vanity, took great pains to be agreeable to Madame, and to make her love him.
 In fact, he succeeded, being seconded by his aunt, Madame de Chaumont, who was the gouvernante of Madame’s children.
 One day Madame went to this lady’s chamber, under the pretence of seeing her children, but in fact to meet de Guiche, with whom she had an assignation.
 She had a valet de chambre named Launois, whom I have since seen in the service of Monsieur; he had orders to stand sentinel on the staircase, to give notice in case Monsieur should approach.
 This Launois suddenly ran into the room, saying, “Monsieur is coming downstairs.”
 The lovers were terrified to death.
 The Count could not escape by the antechamber on account of Monsieur’s people who were there.
 Launois said, “I know a way, which I will put into practice immediately; hide yourself,” he said to the Comte, “behind the door.”
 He then ran his head against Monsieur’s nose as he was entering, and struck him so violently that he began to bleed.
 At the same moment he cried out, “I beg your pardon, Monsieur, I did not think you were so near, and I ran to open you the door.”
 Madame and Madame de Chaumont ran in great alarm to Monsieur, and covered his face with their handkerchiefs, so that the Comte de Guiche had time to get out of the room, and escape by the staircase.
 Monsieur saw someone run away, but he thought it was Launois, who was escaping through fear.
 He never learnt the truth.”